FOREX-Euro sinks to 4-month low vs dollar on Cyprus, Italy woes

 Italy paid more to borrow over five years than it has since October as lack of progress in forming a new government and worries about Cyprus' bailout hurt demand.

-Italian center-left leader Pier Luigi Bersani will report to President Giorgio Napolitano by Thursday on the outcome of talks with other parties about forming a government.
+Italian centre-left leader Pier Luigi Bersani will report to President Giorgio Napolitano by Thursday on the outcome of talks with other parties about forming a government.

 Cyprus, meanwhile, is to impose a ban on cashing checks and limit the amount of cash that can be taken out of the country as part of a series of measures to avert a run on the country's crippled banks, a Greek newspaper reported.